-- will be subject to LDT, regardless of any possible secondary benefit from the material. - 3.29 The Bill will provide clarity and certainty on the question of whose intention is relevant to the "intention to discard" test, in that it clearly sets out the intention rests with the person responsible for the disposal.
-It is clear in the context of authorised landfill sites that this will usually be the landfill site operator. - 3.30 The Bill includes a list of activities at section 8(3), which are to be treated as taxable disposals.
-The list draws from the activities listed in The Landfill Tax (Prescribed Activities Order) 200916, which was broadly replicated by the Scottish Landfill Tax (Prescribed Landfill Site Activities) Order 201417. - 3.31 The Welsh Ministers may, by regulation, add, modify or remove a specified landfill site activity.
+- 3.34 The Bill will provide clarity and certainty on the question of whose intention is relevant to the 'intention to discard' test, in that it clearly sets out the intention rests with the person responsible for the disposal.
+It is clear in the context of authorised landfill sites that this will usually be the landfill site operator. - 3.35 The Bill includes a list of activities at section 8(3), which are to be treated as taxable disposals.
+The list draws from the activities listed in The Landfill Tax (Prescribed Activities Order) 200917, which was broadly replicated by the Scottish Landfill Tax (Prescribed Landfill Site Activities) Order 201418. - 3.36 The Welsh Ministers may, by regulation, add, modify or remove a specified landfill site activity.
 While the list at section 8(3) is confined to authorised sites, the regulation making power could allow for specified activities to be added that apply to unauthorised sites.
 This provides additional flexibility to address any attempts to avoid paying tax by those liable for unauthorised disposals of waste.